 If you notice, the entire edifice of Guru and his learning ecosystem are based on the percept of selfless dedication, irrespective of the players – Teacher, Disciple, Institute or the Community that benefitted from the posterity.

 Science, Arts or Spirituality would cease to grow if we don’t oppose our Guru.
-That opposition has an element of obeisance and regards of highest kind, since the Guru is the one who has provided that eternal milieu for growth and realization.
+That opposition has an element of obeisance and regards of the highest kind since the Guru is the one who has provided that eternal milieu for growth and realization.

 You may also like Who Am I? – Swami Sarvapriyananda from Mandukya Upanishad